Rukmini Lakshmipathi: Biography

 Rukmini was born in Madras in an agriculturist family.
 Her grandfather was the landlord Raja T. Ramrao.
 She obtained her B.A from the Women's Christian College, Madras and married Dr. Achanta Laxmipathi.

+She was secretary of the Madras branch of the Bharat Stree Mahamandal (The Great Circle of Indian Women).
 In 1923, she joined the Congress.
 In 1926, she attended the International Women's Suffrage Alliance Congress at Paris as the Indian representative.

 For her participation (in 1930) in the Salt Satyagraha in Vedaranyam she was jailed for a year, becoming the first female prisoner in the Salt Satyagraha movement.

 She contested and won a by election to the Madras Legislative Council in 1934.
 She was elected to the Madras Presidency Legislative Assembly in the 1937 elections.
 On 15 July 1937 she was elected as the Deputy Speaker of the assembly.
 During 1 May 1946 – 23 March 1947, she was the Minister for Public Health of the presidency in the T. Prakasam cabinet.
 She was the first (and only) woman minister of the presidency.

 Marshall's road in Egmore, Chennai has been renamed after her.
 In her memory, a postage stamp was issued in 1997.